InQuest/sandboxapi/README.rst

     CuckooAPI('192.168.0.20')

+This library attempts to support any Cuckoo-like API, including older 1.x installations (though those without a score won't be able to use the `.score` method), compatible forks like spender-sandbox and CAPE, and the latest 2.x Cuckoo releases.
+If you find a version that doesn't work, let us know.

 There is an `unofficial Cuckoo library`_ written by @keithjjones with much more functionality.
 For more information on the Cuckoo API, see the `Cuckoo API documentation`_.